Long live data engineering.

 What Comes Next

-The organizations that treat data engineers as strategic assets, as the architects of their AI strategy rather than its executors, will be the ones that successfully deploy agents into production.
+The organizations that treat data engineers as strategic assets and as the architects of their AI strategy rather than its executors, will be the ones that successfully deploy agents into production.
 Everyone else will keep shipping demos.
-Agents don’t just need data.
+Agents need more than just data.
 They need context.
-And context layers don’t emerge from better prompts or more powerful models.
-They emerge from deep architectural work, maintained by people who understand that reliability isn’t a feature, it’s the foundation everything else depends on.

 Get started free.